Integrated master's degrees explained

 What are the benefits of studying an integrated master’s degree?

-• International students can apply for a longer VISA than if they were to apply for an undergraduate degree.
+- International students can apply for a longer visa from the start rather than needing to apply for a postgraduate visa extension.

 How do I apply for an integrated master’s degree?

-You can apply through UCAS, the same as you would for an undergraduate bachelor’s degree.
+UK and international students can apply through UCAS, the same as they would for an undergraduate bachelor’s degree.

 FAQs